NYC helicopter crash puts scrutiny on harnesses in open-door choppers

 "So these harnesses had to be cut and removed in order to get these folks off of this helicopter, which was upside-down at the time and completely submerged."

+On Tuesday, the Federal Aviation Administration said it is giving "urgent attention" to the use of harnesses specifically for aerial photography flights.

+"We are supporting the (National Transportation Safety Board) and we will take appropriation action based on what we learn from the investigation," the FAA said.
+"As a matter of overall safety awareness, we are preparing further communications and educational outreach to aerial photography operators and consumers on the use of these harnesses."

-Those harnesses are one factor being scrutinized as investigators work to determine how a helicopter ride for a private photo shoot turned into a fatal crash.
+NTSB investigators are scrutinizing the harnesses as they work to determine how a helicopter ride for a private photo shoot turned into a fatal crash.

 The helicopter, with the doors removed so passengers could take unobscured photographs, experienced engine problems and crashed in the East River.
 Its pontoons did inflate but then it flipped upside down and sank into the water.

-Note: Clarification: This story has been updated to clarify FlyNYON's connection to the flight.